 Internal walls are normally built off the structural floor.
 A door located in such a wall provides a path for sound to bypass a wall under test.
 On-site sound testing of internal walls and intermediate floors cannot be relied upon due to excessive flanking sound transmission through doors.
 For this reason a laboratory test is used.
-A laboratory test result is termed dB R_w (see 5.0.4).
+A laboratory test result is termed $dB\ R_w$ .

-As disturbance to occupants can occur from other areas within the dwelling, the level of sound heard should be reduced in the rooms in which people may sleep.
-Therefore it is the internal walls between apartments, an apartment and an internal space where noise is likely to occur, that should achieve the sound performance level below.
-An internal wall between an en-suite bathroom and the apartment it serves need not have sound insulation.
+As disturbance to occupants can occur from other areas within a residential building, the level of sound heard should be reduced in the rooms in which people may sleep.
+Therefore it is the internal walls between rooms, rooms intended for sleeping and an internal space where noise is likely to occur that should achieve the sound performance level.
+An internal wall between an en-suite bathroom and the room it serves need not have sound insulation.

-The design performance levels for internal walls and intermediate floors covered by this standard should achieve minimum airborne sound insulation levels indicated in the following table:
+The design performance levels for internal walls and intermediate floors covered by this standard should achieve a minimum airborne sound insulation level of 43 dB $R_w$ .